 Annotated Bibliographies are a valuable part of the research process.
-They provide you a place to collect information and to write about how you may use that information in your paper.
-They are, in a matter of speaking, a formal type of note card.
+They are used in a variety of contexts, including: research papers, grant proposals, consulting, and work projects.
+They provide you a place to collect information and to write about how you may use that information.

 Simply put, an annotated bibliography is a collection of sources around a particular topic of interest with each source containing a summary (annotation) of its content.
 It is important to follow your instructor’s guidelines for such an assignment as there is a broad range of ways one can approach constructing such a collection.
 Some annotated bibliographies are a collection of many sources, sometimes hundreds of sources, with a one or two sentence annotation; others will have annotations that are several paragraphs or even several pages.
 Typically, an annotated bibliography provides the source citation as it would appear in a bibliography and then a paragraph or two summarizing the information in the source.
-Some bibliographies will analyze the source as well in terms of its value to the research.
-The Purdue OWL explains this approach in more detail here along with providing some examples here.
+Some bibliographies will analyze the source as well in terms of its value to the overall research.